Gopxfs/To-do-list-website/README.md

-# Webpack boilerplate
+# To-do list
-> A exercise to understand and apply how webpacks work.
+> A website that works as a to-do list.
+The user can add, check and remove tasks.

 ## Built With:
 - HTML